jannatulhashi/VBA-Challenge/README.md

 The above financial data in the image shows a spreadsheet with stock information:

-- **Ticker:** This is a unique symbol for a stock.
-Here, all entries seem to be for the same stock (AAB).
+- **Ticker:** A ticker is a unique series of letters assigned to a specific company's stock for identification on stock exchanges.

 - **Date:** It indicates the date for each stock data entry, in the format yyyymmdd.